 Figure 57.
-Percentage of households with a computer according to the type of area being an increase of 7% in respect to 2013, or a 15.3% increase in respect to 2012.
+Percentage of households with a computer according to the type of area (rural or urban)

+In 2014, there were 62.8% of households in the Republic of Serbia with the Internet connection, this being an increase of 7% in respect to 2013, or a 15.3% increase in respect to 2012.
 Once again, significant discrepancies may be observed if we compare the number of households with Internet connection in urban and rural areas in Serbia.
 While in urban areas of the Republic of Serbia the number of households with Internet connection amounted to 67.8% (cf. 63.8% in 2013), in rural areas there were